-The 2019-2020 adopted budget includes a total of 59.70 full-time equivalencies (FTE), up from the 2018-2019 adopted budget of 58.70 FTE.
+The 2019-2020 approved budget includes a total of 59.70 full-time equivalencies (FTE), up from the 2018-2019 adopted budget of 58.70 FTE.

-Staffing level changes within this budget include: Adding a .4 FTE Project Assistant in the Community & Economic Development Department, adding an Engineering Technician 1 in Public Works, reducing the FTE of the Community Services Officer from 1.0 to .5 FTE and adding a .5 FTE dispatcher in the Police Department.
+Staffing level changes within this budget include: Adding a .4 FTE Project Assistant in the Community & Economic Development Department, adding an Engineering Technician 1 in Public Works, increasing the FTE of the Community Services Officer from .4 to .5 FTE and adding a .5 FTE dispatcher in the Police Department.